December 12 2022

 What are the program objectives?

 The Impressions Artist Residency promotes intersectional dialogue by allowing the artist to draw inspiration from the Museum’s collection to carry out a research and creation project.
-The MMFA is home to the largest and most wide-ranging collection in Canada, with close to 45,000 works, 3,415 of which are on display in its five pavilions.
-The artist in residence will bring an original perspective on this rich and varied collection.
+The MMFA is home to the largest and most wide-ranging collection in Canada, with over 45,000 works, 3,465 of which are on display in its five pavilions.
+The artist in residence will bring forth an original perspective on this rich and varied collection.

 The purpose of this initiative is to support original proposals that provide an opportunity to foster mutually beneficial relationships in the arts and culture community.